Scroll to navigation

 DESCRIPTION

-Tcl_SetResult sets result as the result for interp, replacing any existing result, and calls freeProc to free result.
-See THE TCL_FREEPROC ARGUMENT TO TCL_SETRESULT below.
-If result is NULL, ignores freeProc and sets the result for interp to point to the empty string.
+Tcl_SetResult arranges for result to be the result for the current Tcl command in interp, replacing any existing result.
+The freeProc argument specifies how to manage the storage for the result argument; it is discussed in the section THE TCL_FREEPROC ARGUMENT TO TCL_SETRESULT below.
+If result is NULL, then freeProc is ignored and Tcl_SetResult re-initializes interp's result to point to an empty string.

-Tcl_AppendResult builds up a result from smaller pieces, appending each result in order to the current result for interp.
-It may be called repeatedly as additional pieces of the result are produced, and manages the storage for the interp's result, allocating a larger result area if necessary.
-It also manages conversion to and from the result field of the interp to handle backward-compatibility with old-style extensions.
-Any number of result arguments may be passed in a single call; the last argument in the list must be a NULL pointer.
+Tcl_AppendResult makes it easy to build up Tcl results in pieces.
+It takes each of its result arguments and appends them in order to the current result associated with interp.
+If the result is in its initialized empty state (e.g. a command procedure was just invoked or Tcl_ResetResult was just called), then Tcl_AppendResult sets the result to the concatenation of its result arguments.
+Tcl_AppendResult may be called repeatedly as additional pieces of the result are produced.
+Tcl_AppendResult takes care of all the storage management issues associated with managing interp's result, such as allocating a larger result area if necessary.
+It also manages conversion to and from the result field of the interp so as to handle backward-compatibility with old-style extensions.
+Any number of result arguments may be passed in a single call; the last argument in the list must be (char *)NULL.

-Tcl_TransferResult transfers interpreter state from sourceInterp to targetInterp, both of which must have been created in the same thread, resets the result in sourceInterp, and moves the return options dictionary as controlled by the return code value code in the same manner as Tcl_GetReturnOptions.
+Tcl_TransferResult transfers interpreter state from sourceInterp to targetInterp.
+The two interpreters must have been created in the same thread.
+If sourceInterp and targetInterp are the same, nothing is done.
+Otherwise, Tcl_TransferResult moves the result from sourceInterp to targetInterp, and resets the result in sourceInterp.
+It also moves the return options dictionary as controlled by the return code value code in the same manner as Tcl_GetReturnOptions.

 DEPRECATED INTERFACES